Artists currently working in the studio

 Elke Williams Comments to online exhibition:

-I have always been a tactile person, so it is not surprising that in my art practice I turn again and again to three dimensional artforms.
+As a tactile person I turn again and again to three dimensional artforms.

 The way forms including the human form interact with space interests me.